 New York City: Queens Midtown Tunnel

 The tunnel was designed by Ole Singstad, and it was opened to traffic in 1940 under the supervision of New York City Tunnel Authority to relieve traffic congestion on the city’s East River bridges.
 It was among of the largest public works projects of the New Deal era, and represented the most advanced tunnel engineering techniques of its day.
 In 1946, the tunnel became a Triborough facility when the New York City Tunnel Authority and the Triborough Bridge Authority were consolidated to form the Triborough Bridge and Tunnel Authority.
 Singstad’s experience as chief engineer of the Holland Tunnel enabled him to meet the challenge of excavating the rocky, unusually difficult conditions under the East River.
-It consists of twin tubes carrying an aggregate of four traffic lanes, and is 1,955 m (6,414 ft) long.
-The former US President Franklin Roosevelt was the first person able to drive through the completed tubes as well.
+It consists of twin tubes carrying an aggregate of four traffic lanes, and is 6,414 feet long.
+The former US President Franklin Roosevelt was the first person able to drive through the completed tubes.
 The Midtown Tunnel has responded to Presidential involvement in its welfare by providing a high-capacity, all-weather and most reliable link between Manhattan and Queens for over 6 decades.

 This page is about NYC Bridges and Tunnels.
 You can find a list of bridges and tunnels visiting our Bridges and Tunnels section.
 There are about nine entry and exit points to get in and out on Long Island.